hasherwi/archived-aws-demos/README.md

   - More Validation:
     Add an AllowedPattern for OwnedDomainName.
     Add an AllowedPattern for OwnedHostedZoneId.
+    Add an AllowedPattern for SNSemail.
     Check if the requested AZ count exceeds the region AZ count.

   - Transition from Deprecated Functionality:
     Remove ForwardedValues from CloudFront resources for CachePolicyId.

   - Security Improvements:
-    Tighten the S3 Endpoint Policy.
+    Tighten the S3 and DynamoDB Endpoint Policies.
+    Tighten the S3 Cleaner Lambda Policies.
+    Tighten the S3 bucket policies to only allow CloudFront to get certain extensions.
     Add WAF.

   - Efficient Resource Usage: